ArtLabss/open-data-anonymizer/README.md

   <code>With ❤️ by ArtLabs</code>

 <h2>Overview</h2>
-<p>A general Python library for data anonymization of tabular, text, image and sound data.
+<p>General Data Anonymization library for images, PDFs and tabular data.
 See <a href="https://artlabs.tech/projects/">ArtLabs/projects</a> for more or similar projects.</p>
 <br>
 <h2>Main Features</h2>